ruke1ire/mobile-robot-hl/etc/design/design.md

 ***Services***
 - select_model: Select model to be trained
 - start: Start training model
-- pause: Stop training the model
+- pause: Pause training the model
-- restart: Stop training the model and restart it with new random weights
+- stop: Stop training the model and restart it with new random weights
 - save: Save the current model to a specific name/path
 - delete: Delete neural networks
 - pre-train: Pre-train the current actor model